 New -- SUMMER COURSES FOR 2013:

 - Way to go, Dusty!
-Dusty Guiterrez received a 2013 GSA Undergraduate Research Grant for her research on the formatio of shale gas.
+Dusty Guiterrez received a 2013 GSA Undergraduate Research Grant for her research on shale gas formation in Kansas.

 - Congratuations to Chistopher Krause and Marie Barlow on being named as ESU Top 150 students by the Blue Key Horor Society.

 - Dr Schulmeister's research on artificial recharge to groundwater in Thailand was featured on the Thai Ministry of Natural Resources' Department of Ground Water Resources website.